 There is no constraints on the way you write the batch itself but the recommended way is to:

-• define your configuation using simple-configuration which consists in marking a Java class fields with @Param:
+• define your configuration using simple-configuration which consists in marking a Java class fields with @Param:

 public class MyConf {